 We received news that Huawei is manufacturing its Honor 7x in India.
-This is one of the inceptive parts of the Chinese brand’s initiative ‘Make in India,’ via which it unleashes its ambition to prioritize the nation’s smartphone market, in order to become a global leader.
+This is one of the inceptive parts of the Chinese brand’s initiative ‘Make in India,’ which unleashes its ambition to prioritize the nation’s smartphone market to become a global leader.

 The focus on the Indian market has increased significantly…We do biweekly meetings with top bosses in China to update them about the growth and support required.
 Seeing the potential, we expect India to become our largest market outside China soon. – P. Sanjeev, Sales VP of Huawei

-As per further reports received, we know that the Chinese company is boosting investments in not just manufacturing, but also Research and Development (R&D).
-They have about 300 engineers, an exclusive backup to provide support to the Indian market.
+As per further reports received, we know that the Chinese company is boosting investments in not just manufacturing but also Research and Development (R&D).
+They have about 300 engineers and an exclusive backup to provide support to the Indian market.

 Going over the present market scenarios, the likes of Xiaomi and Oppo have been dominating the smartphone market in India for their dual-channel strategy – online and offline.
 This is where Huawei and Honor in the nation are yet to establish themselves, as it could only settle down in the online space so far.